RegionalPlanAssoc/cruisedetector/README.md

 ```
 SHOW config_file;
 ```
-To edit the configuration file in the following steps, you may right-click this file and open this file in any text editor, such as Notepad, Notepad++, Atom, or VSCode.
+To edit the `postgresql.conf` configuration file in the following steps, you may right-click this file and open this file in any text editor, such as Notepad, Notepad++, Atom, or VSCode.

 ###### Raise the Memory Limits
-In this configuration file, under the heading `# - Memory -`, increase the memory limit by uncommenting and increasing the `shared_buffers`, `temp buffers`, `work_mem`, and `maintenance_work_mem`.
+In this `postgresql.conf` configuration file, under the heading `# - Memory -`, increase the memory limit by uncommenting and increasing the `shared_buffers`, `temp buffers`, `work_mem`, and `maintenance_work_mem`.
 ```
 # - Memory -